• Skip to primary navigation

 If you know other parents of disabled children or work with a related community group, ask around for recommendations.
 It’s likely someone you know has been through this process already.

-As you sort through the potential law firms and lawyers, make sure you feel comfortable with your choice.
-Ask questions, get references, and do what it takes to make the right decision for your child’s future.
+As you research potential law firms and lawyers, make sure you feel comfortable with your choice.
+Ask questions, get references, and do what you need to make the right decision for your child’s future.

 Rhode Island Malpractice Laws